Fool’s Gold: A Reflection on Religious Bureaucracy

 Power Without Compassion

 Some monks ran the place through fear rather than through the Dharma.
 Authority, for them, was something to wield, not something to be worthy of.
-One monk tried to have me removed twice: once, I later learned, because of a bias against Chinese and Japanese people, and once by simply forgetting that I was a person he had already spoken to.
-I had explained to him I was there to heal from a medical condition.
+One monk, Nalaka, tried to have me removed three separate times.
+The first time, I later learned, was because of a bias against Chinese and Japanese people, though I explained to him I am from the Philippines.
+I had also explained to him I was there to heal from a medical condition.
 He didn’t ask about my health or my life.
+When I shared that I was taking a break from work due to illness and wanted a quiet place to meditate, he told me to leave because “I don’t have a place to go,” even though I have my own place in Austin and was only seeking temporary lodging for practice.
 “Pick a day this week to leave,” he said.
 A friend had to intervene before I was even allowed to stay through the illness I’d come there to recover from.
+The second time, he simply seemed to forget I was someone he’d already spoken to, and tried the same thing again.
+The third time came later, after I’d left briefly to prepare for an international move.
+He was preparing to kick me out because I’d left without his approval, despite having already told me I could remain until my departure.

 The Buddha’s teaching on anger uses the image of a person who picks up a burning coal to throw at another, and is the first one burned.
 I did not feel any anger.
 But I don’t think the answer is to swallow the injustice and call it equanimity.
 The Kalama Sutta is explicit that we are not meant to accept a teaching, or a teacher’s conduct, merely because of their robes, their tradition, or their claimed authority.
 We are meant to test it against what causes harm and what causes freedom from harm.
 Ego with a title is still ego, and fear used as governance is control, not discipline.